Undergraduate Course: Ecology, Justice and Urban Futures (EFIE10010)

 This course explores justice, considered in multispecies terms, and then brings ideas down to the ground through focus on specific sustainability challenges in cities.

-Students will explore global and local case studies, to understand how power, inequality and biodiversity or more-than-human life are configured in urban contexts, while also reimagining urban design for just and sustainable urban futures.
+Students will investigate global and local case studies, to understand how power, inequality and biodiversity or more-than-human life are configured in urban contexts, while also reimagining urban design for just and sustainable urban futures.

 Course lectures/seminars will cover the following general themes: